 SECTION 3.01.
 Function of Directors.
 The business and affairs of the Corporation shall be managed under the direction of its Board of Directors.
 All powers of the Corporation may be exercised by or under authority of the Board of Directors.

 meeting of its directors to elect directors and transact any other business within its powers in May in each year.
 Except as the Charter or statute provides otherwise, any business may be considered at an annual meeting without the purpose of the meeting having been specified in the notice.
 Failure to hold an annual meeting does not invalidate the Corporation's existence or affect any otherwise valid corporate acts.
 Any other regular meeting of the Board of Directors shall be

-SECTION 3.07.
+SECTION 3.04.
 Special Meetings.
 Special meetings of the Board of Directors may be called at any time by the Chairman of the Board or by a majority of the Board of Directors by vote at a meeting, or in writing with or without a meeting.
 A special meeting of the Board of Directors shall be held on such date and at any place as may be designated from time to time by the Board of Directors.
 In the absence of such designation such meeting shall be held at such place as may be designated in the call.

 each annual, regular, and special meeting of the Board of Directors.
 The notice shall state the time and place of the meeting.
 Notice is given to a director when it is delivered personally to him, left at his residence or usual place of business, or sent by telegraph or telephone, at least 24 hours before the time of the meeting or, in the alternative by mail to his address as it shall appear on the records of the Corporation, at least 72 hours before the time of the meeting.
 Unless the By-Laws or a resolution of the Board of Directors provides otherwise, the notice need not state the business to be transacted at or the purposes of any annual, regular, or special meeting of the Board of Directors.
 No notice of any meeting of the Board of Directors need be given to any director who attends, or to any director who, in writing executed and filed with the records of the meeting either before or after the holding thereof, waives such notice.
 Any meeting of the Board of Directors, annual, regular, or special, may adjourn from time to time to reconvene at the same or some other place, and no notice need be given of any such adjourned meeting other than by announcement.

-SECTION 3.09.
+SECTION 3.06.
 Action by Directors.
 Unless statute or the Charter or By-Laws requires a greater proportion, the action of a majority of the directors present at a meeting at which a quorum is present is action of the Board of Directors.
 A majority of the entire Board of Directors shall constitute a quorum for the transaction of business.
 In the absence of a quorum, the directors present by majority vote and without notice other than by announcement may adjourn the meeting from time to time until a quorum shall attend.
 At any such adjourned meeting at which a quorum shall be present, any business may be transacted which might have been

-SECTION 3.10.
+SECTION 3.07.
 Meeting by Conference Telephone.
 Members of the Board of Directors may participate in a meeting by means of a conference telephone or similar communications equipment if all persons participating in the meeting can hear each other at the same time.

-SECTION 3.11.
+SECTION 3.08.
 Compensation.
 By resolution of the Board of Directors a fixed sum and expenses, if any, for attendance at each annual, regular, or special meeting of the Board of Directors or of committees thereof, and other compensation for their services as such or on committees of the Board of Directors, may be paid to directors.
-A director who serves the orporation in any other capacity also may receive compensation for such other services, pursuant to a resolution of the directors.
+A director who serves the Corporation in any other capacity also may receive compensation for such other services, pursuant to a resolution of the directors.